IdkwhatImD0ing/EveOnlineTracker/docs/pages/market-seeder.md

 The Sell sub-tab uses a two-column layout on large screens:
 - **Left column (wider)**: Sell orders with pricing and copy buttons
 - **Right column (sticky)**: "Do Not Sell" items - always visible while scrolling
-  - **Has Existing Orders**: Items where the selected character has inventory AND any of your characters already has a sell order for (blue).
+  - **Has Existing Orders**: Items where any of your characters already has a sell order (blue).
+Shows which character(s) own the order below each item name.
 When "All Characters" is selected, shows all items with existing orders.
   - **Filtered Out**: Items excluded by current filters (amber) with reason badges

 On smaller screens, the layout stacks vertically with sell orders first.